GyameraYaw/Eventicity/README.md

 - User Authentication (Register/Login)
 - Event Viewing and RSVP
 - Event Preference Settings
-- Calendar View of Events
+- Calendar View of Events (Click the dates with the dots to view the events on that day)
 - Event Filtering by Type

 ### Admin Features